Trihalomethanes in Water

-The U.S. Environmental Protection Agency (EPA) regulations give two choices for disinfectant residual in public water supplies: chlorine or chloramine.
+The U.S. Environmental Protection Agency (EPA) regulations give two choices for disinfectant residual in public water supplies for its travel through the distribution system: chlorine or chloramine (which is a chlorine & ammonia compound).
 Chlorine forms byproducts when introduced into water supplies with organic matter in them, typically common in surface water supplies.
 These byproducts include trihalomethanes (THMs) and haloacetic acids (HAAs).
 Chloramine forms a significantly lower amount of THMs and HAAs but has other issues.
 Many major water agencies are changing to chloramine to meet current and anticipated federal drinking water regulations.
-Since the Safe Drinking Water Act of 1974 and its amendments, utilities around the country have made changes to their disinfection strategies to meet more stringent regulations for either microbial contaminants or disinfection byproducts (DBPs).
+(For information on effective removal of THMs, see the lower section of this page).

 Regardless of the disinfectant used, the types and concentrations of disinfection by-products (DBPs) typically vary from each utility depending on source water, the level of organic matter, temperature, amount of disinfectant used and other factors.
 Chloramine will last longer in the distribution system than chlorine before dissipating, requiring less for the residual to reach the last house than with chlorine.
 This can eliminate the problem of high dosage requirements affecting the homes at the front of the distribution system with an objectionable end product.